Nazim-hasan/EduQuiz/README.md

-# 📚 LearnHub - Learning Management System
+# 📚 EduQuiz - Your Gateway to Knowledge & Growth

 A beautiful, feature-rich React Native LMS application with quiz functionality and offline course support.